 There must be a minimum of three shutdown buttons (Master Switches), one on each side of the car just behind the driver's compartment at approximately the level of the driver's head, and one on or near the instrument panel easily reachable by the driver.

-These buttons, when pushed, must break the flow of current holding the accumulator isolation relays closed, and shut down the engine and any other energy generation systems (see section 4.6).
-Once pushed, these buttons must stay in until manually pulled outward to reset the system
+These buttons, when pushed, must break the flow of current holding the accumulator isolation relays closed, (see section 4.6), shut down the engine, fuel pump(s), all power generation systems, and disconnect the Low Voltage systems from the LV battery.